Technological and industrial history of the United States: Silver working

 As demand for silver increased and large-scale manufacturing techniques emerged, silver products became much more standardized.
 For special-order objects that would likely only be made once, silversmiths generally used lost-wax casting, in which a sculpted object was carved out of wax, an investment casting was made, and the wax was melted away.
 The molds produced in this manner could only be used once, which made them inconvenient for standard objects like handles and buckles.
 Permanent mold casting, an industrial casting technique focused on high-volume production, allowed smiths to reuse molds to make exact replicas of the most commonly used items they sold.
 In creating these molds and developing standardized manufacturing processes, silversmiths could begin delegating some work to apprentices and journeymen.

-For instance, after 1780, Paul Revere's sons took on more significant roles in his shop, and his silver pieces often included wooden handles made by carpenters more experienced with woodwork.
+After 1780, Paul Revere's sons took on more significant roles in his shop, and his silver pieces often included wooden handles made by carpenters more experienced with woodwork.
 For even some of the most successful artisans like Revere, artisan was not a profitable enterprise compared to mass-production using iron or bronze casting.
 Creating products that could be replicated for multiple customers, adopting new business practices and labor policies, and new equipment made manufacturing more ultimately efficient.
 These changes, in tandem with new techniques and requirements defined by changing social standards, led to the introduction of new manufacturing techniques in Colonial America that preceded and anticipated the industrial revolution.

 Late in the colonial era a few silversmiths expanded operations with manufacturing techniques and changing business practices They hired assistants, subcontracted out piecework and standardized output.
 One individual in the vanguard of America's shift towards more industrial methods was Paul Revere, who emphasized the production of increasingly standardized items later in his career with the use of a silver flatting mill, increased numbers of salaried employees, and other advances.
 Still, traditional methods of artisan remained, and smiths performed a great deal of work by hand.
 The coexistence of the craft and industrial production styles prior to the industrial revolution is an example of proto-industrialization.